 For the dressing:

-- 2 tbsp raw sugar, or sweetener of your choice
+- 2 tablespoon raw sugar or sweetener of your choice

-- 1 tbsp shiro miso paste, (white miso paste - omit if gluten free)
+- 1 tablespoon shiro miso paste (white miso paste - omit if gluten free)

 For the salad: